Free energy and equilibrium states for families of interval maps: Proof of Theorem

 It is straightforward to check that $g$ has an orientation-preserving parabolic periodic point $\alpha$, of period $k$ say, which gets mapped by $h_g$ to the turning point of $T_s$.
 We have from Lemma~\ref{lem:speriod} that

 so by Lemma~\ref{lem:gammy}

 Applying Proposition~\ref{prop:gn}, for sufficiently large $n$, the acip $\mu_n$ for $g_n$ approximates the equidistribution on $\Orb(\alpha)$ and so satisfies $\mu_n(B(\Orb(p), 2\eps)) > 1 - 2\eps$.
-Since $\theta$ can be chosen arbitrarily small and $f_t := g_n$ is a non-renormalisable Misiurewicz map (by choice of $s_n$), this concludes the proof of Theorem~\ref{thm:thun2}.
+Since $\theta$ can be chosen arbitrarily small and $f_t := g_n$ is a non-renormalisable Misiurewicz map (by choice of $s_n$), this concludes the proof of Theorem~\ref{THM:THUN2}. \end{proof}

-\section{Positive entropy does not imply statistical stability}
+\chapter{Positive entropy does not imply statistical stability}

-In this section we show how lack of statistical stability may occur.
+In this chapter we show how lack of statistical stability may occur.
 The example will be explicit and shows (absolutely continuous) equilibrium states, with entropy bounded below, converging to a combination of an equilibrium state and a delta mass on a repelling fixed point.

 We start with some general estimates for normalised quadratic maps.
 These estimates will transfer to any map affinely conjugate to the normalised maps.
-In the second subsection we define the sequence of maps and show instability, making use of the estimates in the first subsection.
+In the second section of this chapter we define the sequence of maps and show instability, making use of the estimates in the first section.

-Throughout this section, there will be topologically defined points (preimages of critical points and fixed points).
+Throughout this chapter, there will be topologically defined points (preimages of critical points and fixed points).
 Their dependence on parameters (of the maps considered) is frequently dropped from notation.

-\subsection{Quadratic maps which nearly have a fixed point}
+\section{Quadratic maps which nearly have a fixed point}

+We are interested in the local behaviour of a family of quadratic maps where a parabolic fixed point appears in the limit.
+The most convenient representation is the family